Kassandra (TV series): Synopsis

 The action begins 20 years prior to the actual plot, when a travelling circus sets up on the outskirts of Caracas.
-Andreina Arocha, the daughter of a wealthy landowner, is awestruck by the clowns, the wild animals, and a Gypsy fortuneteller who relates wonderful things the future has in store.
+Andreina Arocha (born on March 19, 1955, died on November 25, 1974) the daughter of a wealthy landowner, is awestruck by the clowns, the wild animals, and a Gypsy fortuneteller who relates wonderful things the future has in store.
 Unbeknownst to Andreina, the fortuneteller actually sees a tragic destiny for her and something mysterious forewarns that their paths will meet again.
 One year later when the circus returns, Andreina has died of a terminal illness after giving birth to a baby girl.
 At the same time, Andreina's stepmother, Herminia, an unscrupulous and overly-ambitious woman, discovers that a Gypsy from the circus and her newborn have died during childbirth.
 Herminia, who has twin sons from a previous marriage and wants them to be sole heirs to the Arocha fortune, plots a devious plan and carries it out with the help of a hired hand.
 One dark night, he follows Herminia's orders to exchange the infants.
 In the crib, the lifeless body of the infant Gypsy replaces Andreina's healthy child who in turn is given to the Gypsies.
 The next day, the circus packs up and leaves town.

 Years go by.
 Finally, one day the circus returns and so does Kassandra, who has grown to be a beautiful young woman.
 According to Gypsy tradition, the woman who raised Kassandra, her supposed grandmother, promised her hand in matrimony when she was an infant to Randu, a rough young man who is now the leader of the tribe.

 During the first night of the Gypsies' arrival to town, while Randu dances with his future wife, Kassandra's eyes wander to another man.
 Their eyes meet and become locked in a strong mutual attraction.
 The man who stares is Luis David, one of Herminia's twin sons.
 Later the two talk below the starry sky, in the loneliness of the mountainside where they share a magical moment.
 The following day however, Luis David leaves town without a word.

 Not long after, his twin brother Ignacio discovers that Kassandra is the true heir to the Arocha fortune and he tricks her into marrying him.
 The first night of their fateful honeymoon, Ignacio is mysteriously killed by his ex-wife and maid Rosaura, but Kassandra thinks that he has left her.
 In an effort to discover his brother's assassin, Luis David returns and assumes Ignacio's identity.
 His suspicions fall on Kassandra, the beautiful young gypsy who knew her husband so briefly and who now believes that Luis David is her husband.